CloudChi/FX-Framework/Custom Functions.md

 - Avoid duplication of code
 - Constantly refine specific calculations
+- If error occurs:
+  - Currently returns error(s) as Array of Strings
+    - Which additional Custom Functions can parse to Error JSONObject
-- If error encountered return "?"
+  - In the future, may return "?"
-  - This is expected behavior for FileMaker's built in Custom Functions
+    - This is expected behavior for FileMaker's built in Functions

 ## Naming

 - "Fx." prefix to differentiate from:
-  - FileMakers included Custom Functions
+  - FileMakers included Functions
   - Custom Functions that may have been added as part of a Plugin
     - Troi File plugin adds "TrFile_"...
 Custom Functions, like "TrFile_CopyFile"
 - TitleCase so they support type-ahead in calculation window